Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 35 (13-10-18) GDG DevFest 2018 and CNN step by step
 - Attended GDG DevFest 2018!
 Was a very informative event for ML/AI practitioners
 - Working on building a CNN step by step

+### Day 36 (14-10-18) What is AlphaGoZero and intro to RL
+- Learnt more about Google's ALphaGoZero and why it's such a big breakthrough
+- Learnt the very basics of Reinforcement Learning